The Bridge

 to homeless adults living with a major mental illness, who may also have a substance use disorder.
 To achieve recovery, these individuals require a safe, supportive residence while permanent housing and linkage to community resources are established.

-• Referrals to community resources (e.g. primary care, mental health and substance use services, peer recovery programs, support groups, educational and employment resources, etc.).
+• Coordination and/or referrals to community resources (e.g. primary care, mental health and substance use services, peer recovery programs, housing, support groups, financial support, educational services, and employment resources.)

 POPULATION SERVED